KunwarManish2008/KunwarManish2008/README.md

 - 👯 I’m looking to collaborate on **anything free and open source**
 - 💬 Ask me about Android and Flutter.
 - 📫 How to reach me **manni2468@gmail.com**
-- ⚡ Fun fact: As I am very keen to learn new thing everyday, I spend most of my spare time in a day surfing the internet.
+- ⚡ Fun fact: As I am very keen to learn new things everyday, I spend most of my spare time in a day surfing the internet.

 ### Me on Internet: